Using Video on 64-bit Live (Win)

 The most frequently used codec with acceptable performance and good quality is H.264 (also called AVC).
 As container file format, the best choice is .mov or .mp4.
 Please note: Quicktime is only available in the 32bit version of Windows.
-In order to play .mov files you will need to install one of the following codecs:
+In order to play .mov files you will need to install one of the following recommended codecs.

 The 64-bit version of Live can use any DirectShow compatible demuxers and decoders that are available on the computer, but on a fresh Windows system, only a limited number of video codecs is installed by default.
 That's why you might need to install additional codecs.

 In practice, some decoders are more suitable than others.
 Live has been tested with the following two solutions:

 CCCP provides a wide ranging collection of free codecs here: